 APS IH / June 2012

 Once APS has obtained an Emergency Order for Protective Services (EOPS), the APS specialist completes the referral form as completely as possible.
-The supervisor or subject matter expert sends HHSC the referral within three days of obtaining the EOPS, except in extenuating circumstances.
-APS may need to seek an extension of the EOPS to continue APS’s authority to keep the client safe during the HHSC assessment process.
+The supervisor or subject matter expert sends HHSC OGS the referral within three days of obtaining the EOPS, except in extenuating circumstances.
+APS may need to seek an extension of the EOPS to continue APS’s authority to keep the client safe during the guardianship assessment process.
 APS’s authority under an EOPS, including extensions, does not exceed 60 calendar days.

 Delay in Guardianship Referral After an EOPS

-After obtaining an EOPS or extension, APS may not believe a referral to HHSC for guardianship is necessary because it appears that less restrictive alternatives or an alternate guardian will be available to protect the client.
+After obtaining an EOPS or extension, APS may not believe a referral to HHSC OGS for guardianship is necessary because it appears that less restrictive alternatives or an alternate guardian will be available to protect the client.
 In rare cases, the less restrictive alternative or alternate guardian may no longer be an option before the extension order expires.
-If this occurs, APS immediately makes the referral to HHSC, including an explanation as to what has happened, and requests HHSC act as quickly as possible to assess the client’s appropriateness for guardianship.
+If this occurs, APS immediately makes the referral to HHSC OGS, including an explanation as to what has happened, and requests HHSC OGS act as quickly as possible to assess the client’s appropriateness for guardianship.

 4530 Termination or Expiration of a Court Order for Emergency Protective Services

 4783.5 Documenting the APS Guardianship Referral Form for Emergency Referrals